access-ci-org/access-shib-idp/README.md

 ## Source Configuration Files

-The configuration (yaml) files used for setting up the XSEDE IdP CloudFormation stack resides in an S3 bucket '[access-idp-templates](https://s3.console.aws.amazon.com/s3/buckets/access-idp-templates/)'.
+The configuration (yaml) files used for setting up the ACCESS IdP CloudFormation stack are stored in this repository for version tracking, but ultimately they reside in an S3 bucket '[access-idp-templates](https://s3.console.aws.amazon.com/s3/buckets/access-idp-templates/)'.
 These templates are modified versions of the [AWS Reference Architecture for Shibboleth IdP](https://github.com/aws-samples/aws-refarch-shibboleth)